bitfireAT/webdav-push/webdav-push-draft.md

 - [UnifiedPush](https://unifiedpush.org/) (one-to-one)
 - WebSockets (one-to-one; we have to define how to use it for WebDAV Push)

-We must support upcoming new Push Services.
+Implementations should be extendible for upcoming new Push Services.

 ### Google FCM